 Facility Feature

-In the Outdoor Classroom, students imagine, construct, create, uncover, and share.
-Applying research on the importance of play to students’ learning, all students have two recesses a day with varied activities are limitless choices in how they move and explore, as part of a team, a group, or individually.
+In the Nature Explore Outdoor Classroom, students imagine, construct, create, uncover, and share.
+Applying research on the importance of play to students’ learning, all students have two recesses a day with limitless choices in how they move and explore, as part of a team, a group, or individually.